Understanding Youth Recidivism in King County, WA

 What Is Recidivism?

 Recidivism refers to the tendency of previously incarcerated individuals to relapse into criminal behavior and return to the criminal justice system, typically by reoffending and being re-arrested, reconvicted, or reincarcerated.
-It often describes the cycle where individuals, after being released from prison or jail, struggle to reintegrate into society and may revert to behaviors that lead to legal troubles again.
+This cycle often emerges after individuals, particularly youth, are released from prison or juvenile detention centers.
+Struggling to reintegrate into society, they may return to behaviors that lead them back into legal trouble.

 Juvenile Recidivism